(1) The purpose of the Library Loans Policy is to ensure equity in access to and availability of library collections across the University.

 (19) Reserve Collection items cannot be requested (placed on hold).

-(20) Each UWS campus library maintains a Reserve Collection for material anticipated to be in high demand.
+(20) Each University campus library maintains a Reserve Collection for material anticipated to be in high demand.
 These collections include books and other items from the Library collections and personal copies of academic work.
 All materials placed in Reserve are accessible via the Library system.

 (21) Material is placed in reserve collections at the request of academic staff, and may remain in Reserve for either one or all semesters/sessions of a current academic year.

-(23) The Library makes available, through channels such as the Library system and institutional Learning Management System, scanned or digital journal articles, book chapters and other items (copyright legislation permitting) to current UWS students and staff.
+(23) The Library makes available, through channels such as the Library system and institutional Learning Management System, scanned or digital journal articles, book chapters and other items (copyright legislation permitting) to current University students and staff.

 (24) At least 72 hours notice is required to ensure availability of e-Readings and/or e-Reading Lists.